SofianeBo/comptex/README.md

 # comptex

 This is a compiler for latex documents.
-It significantly simplifies the process of PDF creation and avoids compilation/referencing errors.
+It simplifies the process of PDF creation and avoids compilation/referencing errors.
 Flag it as executable and add its parent folder to the $PATH of your shell.

 USAGE:   `comptex [-options] file[.tex]` <br/>
 ```